Quantum-Codes/NeuralNet/README.md

 # Neural network from scratch
-This is a neural network completely implemented from Numpy operations and arrays, with a nice interface
+This is a neural network completely implemented from Numpy operations and arrays, with a nice interface <be>
+Network implementation - `neuralnet.py`<br>
+examples - `main.py`

 ## Running locally:
 1. Clone